tmcw/stickshift/README.md

 and [React-Router](https://github.com/rackt/react-router).
 It's written in CommonJS & ES6 and cross-compiled with [browserify](http://browserify.org/)
 & [6to5](https://6to5.org/).
 Query storage is powered by [hubdb](http://github.com/mapbox/hubdb).

+## Bring your own auth

+There's no user login system built into `stickshift`: like your choice of database, this is likely to be specific to your purpose, company, usage, and so on.
+Some common approaches include:

+* Running it locally or behind a firewall
+* Ditching `example_server.js` and integrating with a server that does authentication, like through passport.
+This is what we do at Mapbox.

 ## Charts